 Yes, Indian passport holders need a German national visa in order to work in Germany for the long term.
 This visa is also known as D-Visa.
-Here, I am going to explain the things which are necessary while applying for the national visa.
-Additionally, in this post, I am going to discuss the common questions which arises while filing the visa like 1) How to apply for a German national visa?
-2) What point needs to take care while applying for German national visa?
+Here, I am going to explain the things which are necessary while applying for a national visa.
+Additionally, in this post, I am going to discuss the common questions which arise while filing the visa like 1) How to apply for a German national visa?
+2) What point needs to take care while applying for a German national visa?
 3) where to apply for a German national visa and many more.

 Schedule an appointment for the national visa

 For all the people who are coming to Germany for a full-time job need a national visa.
 When you get a job offer from Germany, the first thing is to apply for a visa appointment on the embassy website online.
-For national visa, the appointment is mandatory.
-One point needs to be taken care is that make separate appointments for each applicant even your child.
+For a national visa, the appointment is mandatory.
+One point that needs to be taken care of is that make separate appointments for each applicant even your child.
 The appointment is based on the address on your passport or place of residence from the past 6 months.

 The German mission has the right to cancel your appointment if you fail to give residence address proof.
 There are 6 cities where you can book appointments.
 You can book appointments in New Delhi, Mumbai, Bengaluru, Chennai, and Kolkata.
-New Delhi and Mumbai give you choice to book an appointment with VFS Global.
+New Delhi and Mumbai give you the choice to book an appointment with VFS Global.
 In Bengaluru, Chennai, and Kolkata you can only go appointment with the consulate.